 On VAX 4000 series and MicroVAX and VAXserver 3600 or 3900 series systems, RF-series and TF-series drives are also treated as remote devices for the purposes of configuring in a VAXcluster environment.
 Therefore, you must set the SYSGEN parameter ALLOCLASS for the system and the allocation class for each drive attached to the system to a value between 1 and 255.
 For MicroVAX and VAXserver 3600 or 3900 series systems, RF-series and TF-series drives are connected to a KFQSA adapter.
-For VAX 4000 series systems, RF-series and TF-series drives can be connected directly to the embedded (integral) DSSI bus as well to a KFQSA adapter.
+For VAX 4000 series systems, RF-series and TF-series and TF-series drives are series drives can be connected directly to the embedded (integral) DSSI bus as well as to a KFQSA adapter.

-The VMS VAXcluster Manual provides guidelines you should read before entering the allocation class value (ALLOCLASS) for your system (when the VAXcluster portion of the installation procedure prompts you for that value).
+The VAXcluster Systems for OpenVMS provides guidelines you should read before entering the allocation class value (ALLOCLASS) for your system (when the VAXcluster portion of the installation procedure prompts you for that value).

-To set the allocation class values (or change the DSSI node name) for each RF-series and TF-series drive attached to your system, enter the SHOW DEVICE command at the console prompt (>>>), as described in Section 1.1.2.1, and then use the DUP Driver Utility to set the parameters you want.
+To set the allocation class values (or change the DSSI node name) for each RFseries and TF-series drive attached to your system, enter the SHOW DEVICE command at the console prompt (>>>), as described in Section 1.1.2.1, and then use the DUP Driver Utility to set the parameters you want.
 Use the following procedure for each device, depending your system model and configuration:

-- 1. For VAX 4000, MicroVAX and VAXserver 3400, 3600 and 3900 series systems, invoke the DUP Driver Utility by entering a command using one of the following formats: - For VAX 4000 series systems with embedded (integral) DSSI buses: SET HOST/DUP/DSSI/BUS: b n PARAMS - where b is the DSSI bus number (0 or 1) and n is the bus node ID (0 through 6) for the device on the bus.
-For example: - >>> SET HOST/DUP/DSSI/BUS: 1 0 PARAMS - For VAX 4000 and MicroVAX and VAXserver 3600 and 3900 systems equipped with a KFQSA adapter: - SET HOST/DUP/UQSSP/DISK n PARAMS where n is the UQSSP controller number for the device on the bus.
+- 1. For VAX 4000, MicroVAX and VAXserver 3400, 3600 and 3900 series systems, invoke the DUP Driver Utility by entering a command using one of the following formats: - For VAX 4000 series systems with embedded (integral) DSSI buses:

+SET HOST/DUP/DSSI/BUS: b n PARAMS

+where b is the DSSI bus number (0 or 1) and n is the bus node ID (0 through 6) for the device on the bus.
 For example:

-Installing the VMS Operating System 1.2 Preparing for a VAXcluster Environment
+SET HOST/DUP/DSSI/BUS: 1 0 PARAMS

+• For VAX 4000 and MicroVAX and VAXserver 3600 and 3900 systems equipped with a KFQSA adapter:

+SET HOST/DUP/UQSSP/DISK n PARAMS

+where n is the UQSSP controller number for the device on the bus.
+For example:

-SET HOST/DUP/UOSSP 0 PARAMS
+SET HOST/DUP/UQSSP 0 PARAMS

-For MicroVAX and VAXserver 3400 series systems:
+• For MicroVAX and VAXserver 3400 series systems: